-If one asks whether dance may have syntax (and thus potentially a 'grammar'), two reasonable points of comparison are the syntax of visual narratives (section 5.1.1), and the syntax of music (section 5.2.1).
+(section 6.2.1).
 Building on the latter, Charnavel (2019) proposes that dance is naturally perceived as hierarchically structured in ways that are reminiscent of musical grouping.
 Specifically, she argues with experimental means that some grouping preference rules proposed by Lerdahl and Jackendoff 1983 for music have analogues in the grammar of dance.
-A central insight may thus be that some version of grouping is a core concept that unifies all of the human modes of expression discussed so far: visual narratives, music, dance - and language, as discussed in section 2.1.2.
+A central insight may thus be that grouping is a core concept that unifies all of the human modes of expression discussed so far: visual narrative, music, dance - and language, as discussed in section 2.1.2.